What is Botrytis or Gray Mold?

 Since Botrytis usually attacks the biggest buds, pruning the tops of the plants can help, for a plant with multiple tops usually develops slightly smaller buds (where Botrytis doesn't grow so easily).

-Pruning the lower part of the plants is also advisable, since it is where we find the higher humidity level.
-Outdoors, avoid placing your plants in humid zones, it is always better placing them on the most sunny space.
+Pruning the lower part of the plants is also advisable since it is where we find the higher humidity level.
+Outdoors, avoid placing your plants in humid zones, it is always better to place them in the most sunny space.

 Which are the most resistant strains to Botrytis?